AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/private_state.md

 #include_code state_vars-NoteGetterOptionsMultiSelects /yarn-project/noir-contracts/contracts/docs_example_contract/src/options.nr rust

 While `selects` lets us find notes with specific values, `filter` lets us find notes in a more dynamic way.
-The function below picks the cards whose points are at least `min_points`:
+The function below picks the cards whose points are at least `min_points`, although this now can be done by using the select function with a GTE comparator:

 #include_code state_vars-OptionFilter /yarn-project/noir-contracts/contracts/docs_example_contract/src/options.nr rust